The County of Angus

 Angus is a county with a great selection of places to visit including towns, ruins, lakes, nature reserves, woodlands and historic monuments.

-There are a several good lakes in Angus county like Loch of Kinnordy.
+Lakes to visit in Angus county include Loch of Kinnordy.

 Woodlands to visit in Angus county include Loch of Kinnordy.